he426100/awesome-stars-he426100/README.md

 *   [hesreallyhim/awesome-claude-code](https://github.com/hesreallyhim/awesome-claude-code) - A curated list of awesome commands, files, and workflows for Claude Code

-*   [oraios/serena](https://github.com/oraios/serena) - A powerful coding agent toolkit providing semantic retrieval and editing capabilities (MCP server & Agno integration)
+*   [oraios/serena](https://github.com/oraios/serena) - A powerful coding agent toolkit providing semantic retrieval and editing capabilities (MCP server & other integrations)

 *   [BeehiveInnovations/zen-mcp-server](https://github.com/BeehiveInnovations/zen-mcp-server) - The power of Claude Code / GeminiCLI / CodexCLI + \[Gemini / OpenAI / Grok / OpenRouter / Ollama / Custom Model / All Of The Above] working as one.